KateMcGuane/spill_the_beans/TESTING.md

 ## Lighthouse Report

 Google's Lightouse was used to test the performance, accessibility, best practices ad SEO of the site.
 In order to adhere to best practices, these tests were performed in an incognito window.
+On initial testing and troubleshooting, a regular browser was used.

 ### Desktop Results